Arborescences and Shortest Path Trees when Colors Matter: Color-Constrained Shortest Path Trees

+\begin{myobservation} A spanning subgraph $H$ of $G_s$ is an $s$-arborescence if and only if exactly one edge of $H$ enters each vertex $v \in V(H) \setminus \{s\}$. \end{myobservation} \begin{proof} The forward direction of the claim follows by the definition of $s$-arborescence.
+Now, for the converse, consider a spanning subgraph $H$ of $G_s$ such that for each $v \in V(H) \setminus \{s\}$, $d^-_H(v)=1$.
+Since any DAG has a vertex with in-degree zero, $d^-_H(s)=0$.
+Since $G_s$ is acyclic (Observation \ref{obs:SPS-DAG}), so is $H$.
+We claim that $U(H)$ is also acyclic.
+If $U(H)$ has a cycle $C$, then the corresponding directed subgraph of $H$ (which is acyclic) has at least one vertex with in-degree at least two, which is a contradiction.
+Since $U(H)$ is acyclic and has exactly $|V(H)|-1$ edges, it follows that $H$ is an $s$-arborescence of $G_s$. \end{proof}

-Now, we describe Algorithm~\textsf{CC-ARB-Flow} that computes an $\alpha$-constrained $s$-arborescence (if one exists) in an arbitrary $q$-colored DAG $G_s$.
-We may assume that every vertex is reachable from $s$.
-For simplicity, we consider $G_s$ as the input DAG with the interpretation that an $s$-arborescence is desired.
+Now, we describe Algorithm~\textsf{CC-ARB-Flow} that computes an $\alpha$-colored $s$-arborescence (if one exists) in an arbitrary $q$-colored DAG $G_s$.
 Algorithm \textsf{CC-ARB-Flow} first computes the number $\pi(v,i)$ of edges colored $i$ entering $v$ for each $v\in V(G_s)\setminus \{s\}$ and $i \in [q]$.
-Then, it constructs an auxiliary flow network $H$ using this information and computes an integral maximum flow in $H$ using Dinitz's algorithm~\cite{Dinitz70}.
+Then, it constructs an auxiliary flow network $H$ using this information and computes an integral maximum feasible flow in $H$.
 The value of this flow determines the existence of an $\alpha$-colored $s$-arborescence of $G_s$ and when one exists it is easily constructed from this flow.
-Crucial to the correctness and running time analysis of the algorithm are Lemma~\ref{lem:spt-maxflow} and Lemma~\ref{lem: max-flow}.
+Crucial to the correctness of the algorithm is Lemma~\ref{lem:spt-maxflow}.